LEcombi/Password-Manager/README.md

 ## Data Storage
 All data is stored internally on the user's device.
 This ensures that your data remains private and secure, as it never leaves your local environment.

-### tip: Save your database in a Network Drive hostet by yourself
+### Tip: Save your database in a Network Drive hostet by yourself

 ## Coming Soon
 - [ ] Add a better GUI